|

 sufficient recovery time.
 All runs are timed.
 Once a timed effort becomes

-slower by 0.2 seconds of the best effort in the first two sets, the session
+slower by 0.2 seconds than the best effort in the first two sets, the session

 track (The coach should decide.
 Beginner athletes should start with the shorter

 distance and the more advanced athlete should work with 50 metres).
-Start of,
+Start,

 by running the first 30/50 metres hard, the second 30/50 metres the speed is